segergabriel/FastRobots/README.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/2sample.png?raw=true)

-In addition to the data management, the transfer process involved a combination of two files.
+In addition to the data management, I had to combine two files in order to be able to transfer data.
 I created a header file for the IMU sensor file and included that in the ble file, where I then ran my the program.